neogeographica/mythdeck/deck_config/targeting.rst

 Attack Ground
 ~~~~~~~~~~~~~

   |r1| to click a spot on the ground will cause your selected units to attack that spot.

-This is only useful if your selected units will use a ranged attack.
+(This is generally only useful if your selected units will use a ranged attack.)

 Special Ability
 ~~~~~~~~~~~~~~~